wp-plugins/contact-form-builder/readme.txt

 == Changelog ==

 = 1.0.18 =
 New: Mailer option (Wordpress or PHP)
+Bug fixed: Delete theme.
+Bug fixed: Empty From name.

 = 1.0.17 =
 *  add ability to call form with php function